fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Other/ArrayManipulation/ArrayManipulation.md

 # Other: Array Manipulation

 ## Summary
-This example demonstrates how to create and array, add elements to it and remove elements from it.
+This example demonstrates how to create an array, add elements to it and remove elements from it.

 ## Workflow